 This budget-priced card is really great for gamers that don't want to break the bank when they play Fortnite.
 Though it really lacks the bells and whistles that sell most other graphics cards, this one is functional enough that you're going to be able to run Fortnite with no problems.

 It's only got 4GB so it probably won't last forever, but you should easily be able to make it through most of Fortnite's big updates without a problem.

 EVGA GeForce GTX 1660 Ti 6GB

-Sitting about halfway between the other cards is this model.
+Sitting about halfway between the other graphic cards is this model.
 With 6GB of RAM and a core clock of 1500mhz, it’s more than strong enough for a round of Fortnite.
 It’s an all-around solid gaming card, but it’s still not going to get you 4K resolution.

 If you’re looking for a middle-of-the-road price, though, you’re not going to do much better than this.

-Don’t worry too much about your video card with Fortnite.
+Don’t worry too much about your video graphic card with Fortnite.
 Virtually anything released after 2010 is going to work with the next update, so you do have time to make a change.

 You do, however, need to keep an eye towards the future and the upgrades you will need to make as Epic keeps making changes to the game.